-The stadium is right next door to Musashino Forest Sports Plaza which will host badminton, the modern pentathalon and the wheelchair basketball tournament at the Paralympics.
-Musashinomori Park, starting point for the Olympic cycling road race, is also located nearby.
+The stadium is right next door to Musashino Forest Sports Plaza which hosted badminton, the modern pentathalon and the wheelchair basketball tournament at the Paralympics.
+Musashinomori Park, which was the starting point for the Olympic cycling road race, is also located nearby.

 The closest station to Tokyo Stadium is Tobitakyu (Ajinomoto Stadium) Station on the Keio Line.
 If coming from Shinjuku, take the limited express from Keio Shinjuku Station (not the JR station!) headed for Takaosanguchi (¥240).
 If coming from Shibuya, take the Keio Inokashira Line and change to the Keio Main Line at Meidaimae Station.
 On match days, the trains, Tobitakyu Station and the approach to the stadium can be extremely crowded.
 To make sure you’re comfortably ensconced in your seat with food and refreshments before the game begins, aim to arrive at Tobitakyu Station an hour or more before kick-off.

 Also, be aware that there is practically nowhere to eat or drink (bar a few convenience stores) around the stadium before or after the game, so if you need to stay primed on the slow procession to the stadium, bring a drink or two with you.